-Explore conservation parks to see giant 50,000 year old wombat fossils, stunning native wildflowers and majestic colonial homes such as Martindale Hall.
+Explore conservation parks to see giant 50,000 year old wombat fossils, stunning native wildflowers and majestic colonial properties such as Bungaree Station.

 There are boutique businesses in historic bluestone buildings.
 Markets sell produce made using antique presses and grindstone “technology.”
 From olive oil to saltbush lamb, Clare Valley produce is not just about fancy branding.

 The Clare Valley is full of wonderful surprises.

 Eat Local SA